harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources.md

 :::warning
-Please be mindful that certain expressions within artifact sources may only be fully resolved at the time of pipeline execution.
-Notably, expressions like `<+project.name>` and `<+org.name>` may not provide values when trying to populate runtime dropdowns, including those used for loading tags.
+It's important to keep in mind that some expressions in artifact sources may not be fully resolved during pipeline execution.
+This means that certain expressions such as `<+project.name>` and `<+org.name>` may not provide values when trying to populate runtime dropdowns, including those used to load tags.
 :::

 ## Sidecar workloads